Skip to content

 This clinical trial highlights the possible role probiotics could play in supporting insulin sensitivity which is often an issue with PCOS.
 So, whilst this trial was carried out on men, the positive result might suggest that it could also be applicable to women with insulin sensitivity.

 Another murine study also explored the effect probiotic supplementation has on reducing the production of LPS8.
 They found that Lactobacillus rhamnosus GR-1® significantly decreased the production of LPS-induced production of interleukin - known to stimulate immune responses like inflammation.
-View Lactobacillus rhamnosus GR-1® entry over at the Probiotics Database.
+View Lactobacillus rhamnosus GR-1® research over on the Probiotics Database.